Jihad (EP): Release and promotion

-Jihad was released in the United States on June 19, 2001 by Capitol Records as a digipak CD.
-The EP was planned to be released in Europe in September 2001; following the September 11 attacks, the EP was delayed and released on November 19, 2001 under the re-titled name Otep.
+Jihad was released in the United States on June 19, 2001, by Capitol Records as a digipak CD.
+The EP was planned to be released in Europe in September 2001; following the September 11 attacks, the EP was delayed and released on November 19, 2001, under the re-titled name Otep.
 To promote the record, Capitol released a promotional cassette with "T.R.I.C." and "The Lord Is My Weapon", with the band recording their first ever music video for "T.R.I.C.".

 Otep toured in support of the EP from May to September 2001.
 The band toured the US and appeared at Ozzfest 2001.
-Their headlining show in Detroit, Illinois, was their eighth show and the band's performance of "Filthee" was recorded and released on the live compilation album Ozzfest 2001: The Second Millenium.
+Their headlining show in Detroit, Illinois, was their eighth show and the band's performance of "Filthee" was recorded and released on the live compilation album Ozzfest 2001: The Second Millennium.
 Otep were the only female band on the Ozzfest 2001 bill.
 Following Ozzfest, Marsh and Aguilera were fired from the band, as they were not fitting in with the rest of the band.
 They were both permanently replaced by Rob Patterson for the rest of the tours that year.
 After completing the tours, Otep headed back into the studio to start writing songs for Sevas Tra, which they had previously teased on the EP's liner notes.

 As of June 2002, Jihad has sold over 25,000 copies in the United States, according to Nielsen Soundscan.